as with any medical treatment, there are some risks and considerations to keep in mind.

 - Incision closed with tape or sterile glue

-Who is a good candidate for pellets?
+Who is a good candidate for slow-release doses?

 - Women or men with low hormones confirmed by blood tests